 We support parents in the hard work they do by providing information, knowledge, understanding and empathy – in recognition that members of a family are all interdependent.

-Nothing is more important to a child than his or her family.
+Nothing is more important to a child than their family.
 But children don’t come with a manual, and many parents experience periods of doubt: Am I doing a good job?
-Am I giving my child everything he or she needs?
+Am I giving my child everything they need?

 A teacher's example from the classroom